 - Offshore wind AC to DC conversion

 - Solid state power transformer for grid

 - Speed control of MW motors in process industry

 The main benefits with SiC power electronics are:

 1. Energy efficiency

-- For a commuter train, efficient re-use of braking energy save 30% electricity.
+- More efficient re-use of braking energy in a commuter train can save 30% electricity.

-- For an industrial application with 24h operation ROI for replacing an old transformer with SiC is less than 3 years.
+- ROI for replacing an old transformer in 247 operation with SiC is less than 3 years.